antemons/smart-manuscript/README.md

 #### Handwritten input

-A simple application that transcribes handwritten input (e.g. from a digitizer pen):
+A simple application that recognizes handwritten input (e.g. from a digitizer pen):

     python -m smartmanuscript.application